gvwilson/thirdbit/_posts/2015/2015-02-27-wrong-is-useful-lessons-as-packages.md

   and <a href="https://khinsen.wordpress.com/2013/08/14/platforms-for-reproducible-research/">later</a>
   about why he decided to go a different route.
-  W. Trevor King has <a href="http://blog.tremily.us/posts/Package_management/">written</a> about it as well, while R&eacute;mi Emonet and Raniere Silva built
+  W. Trevor King has <a href="http://blog.tremily.us/posts/Package_management/">written</a> about it as well, while Rémi Emonet and Raniere Silva built
   <a href="https://github.com/twitwi/lesson-manager">a small prototype</a> last summer.
 </p>
 <p>